skiadas/SoftwareDevelopmentPracticumCourse/activities/activity15-1handoutSingleton.md

   // The one instance
   private static instance = null;

-  synchronized public static FasterThreadSafeSingleton getInstance() {
+  public static FasterThreadSafeSingleton getInstance() {
     if (instance == null) {
       synchronized (Lock.class) {
         if (instance == null) {